 - Burner and pilot

-Be sure to have your furnace tune-up every six months to ensure optimal function year-round.
-If your heating system is malfunctioning, contact a Horizon Services HVAC technician for an immediate evaluation.
+Be sure to schedule your furnace tune-up and cleaning appointment every six months to ensure optimal function year-round.
+Our team offers dependable furnace maintenance services for families in areas such as Allentown, Dover, Trenton, Upper Darby, Edison, Wilmington, and Abington.
 When left unresolved, issues with your furnace may result in fluctuating temperatures, inconsistent heat cycles, discomfort, or even a fire.

 Updates to the Regional HVAC Equipment Efficiency and Testing Standards